In general, GeoDjango installation requires:

 When the installer completes, it will ask to “Launch Stack Builder at exit?” – keep this checked, as it is necessary to install PostGIS.

 If installed successfully, the PostgreSQL server will run in the background

 each time the system as started as a Windows service.
 A

-From within the Stack Builder (to run outside of the installer,), select from

-  the drop down menu and click next.
+From within the Stack Builder (to run outside of the installer,), select from the drop down menu and click next.
 Expand the menu tree and select .

-  After clicking next, you will be prompted to confirm the selected package and

-  “Download directory”.
-Click next again, this will download PostGIS and you will

-  be asked to click next to begin the PostGIS installer.
-Select the default

-  options during install.
-The install process includes three Yes/No dialog boxes,

-  the default option for all three is “No”.
+After clicking next, you will be prompted to confirm the selected package and “Download directory”.
+Click next again, this will download PostGIS and you will be asked to click next to begin the PostGIS installer.
+Select the default options during install.
+The install process includes four Yes/No dialog boxes, the default option for all four is “No”.

-  The OSGeo4W installer helps to install the PROJ, GDAL, and GEOS libraries

-  required by GeoDjango.
-First, download the OSGeo4W installer (64bit), and run
+The OSGeo4W installer helps to install the PROJ, GDAL, and GEOS libraries required by GeoDjango.
+First, download the OSGeo4W installer, and run it.

-  it.
 Select and click next.
-In the ‘Select Packages’ list, ensure that GDAL is

-  selected; MapServer is also enabled by default, but is not required by GeoDjango

-  and may be unchecked safely.
-After clicking next and accepting the license

-  agreements, the packages will be automatically downloaded and installed, after

-  which you may exit the installer.
+In the ‘Select Packages’ list, ensure that GDAL is selected.
+If any other packages are enabled by default, they are not required by GeoDjango and may be unchecked safely.
+After clicking next and accepting the license agreements, the packages will be automatically downloaded and installed, after which you may exit the installer.